 Kids always go crazy over slime play.
 Well, who doesn’t?
 How good is it to have a fun and edible slime recipe which is simple and quick to prepare and offers hours of playtime?

 Recently in Singapore, slime play become a school trend and according to my son, all of his friends have been talking about it and bringing their homemade slime to show their friends.
 Needless to say, this new craze has raised concern amongst parents and many of my friends have been asking me about the safety of using liquid starch or even glue for that matter.
 Honestly, we’ve been using the starch+glue slime for almost 3 years and haven’t had any issues with it but I understand that some kids can be allergic to any of the ingredients.

 I started looking for a safer slime recipe (also less messy and slimier than oobleck) not just to help my friends, but also to let my 2 year old be a part of the slime adventure.
 (She’s always got a bowl of cornstarch and water to play with while her older brother was having a blast with ‘real slime’.
 Not that she complained about it, oobleck was just too much fun.)

-So after many (many, many) trials and errors (phew!), I found the right way to make this amazing edible slime concoction which is surprisingly super easy, super quick and cheaper* than regular slime.
+I first saw this recipe over at Kids Play Box and in tons of youtube videos.
+So after many (many, many) trials and errors (phew!), I found the right way to make this amazing edible slime which is surprisingly super easy, super quick and cheaper* than regular slime.

 What it takes